Private investigator first to admit guilt in offering bribes to get intoxicated drivers off the hook

 Albuquerque Police Department’s officers had the largest share of members, according to Mendez's admission.

 Albuquerque Police Department Police Chief Harold Medina vowed to conduct an internal investigation last February.
-Since them, a dozen officers have resigned, been placed on administrative leave, been terminated or been temporarily reassigned per a DWI timeline from Albuquerque Police Department communications director Gilbert Gallegos.
+Since then, over a dozen officers have resigned, been placed on administrative leave, been terminated or been temporarily reassigned, per a DWI timeline from Albuquerque Police Department communications director Gilbert Gallegos.
 Dozens of cases have been dismissed.

 The Albuquerque Police Department has made administrative changes, including the creation of a DWI unit handbook.

-A deputy from Bernalillo County Sheriff’s Office was placed on administrative leave last Thursday.
+Two more Albuquerque Police Department officers were placed on administrative leave Friday as apart of the federal investigation.
+A deputy from Bernalillo County Sheriff’s Office was placed on administrative leave Thursday.

-“Corruption has no place in law enforcement, and BCSO will fully cooperate with its federal partners,” said Sheriff John Allen, who also confirmed he has been in contact with the FBI regarding the reported involvement of the deputy in the scheme.
+“Corruption has no place in law enforcement, and BCSO will fully cooperate with its federal partners,” said Sheriff John Allen in a statement.
+Allen also confirmed that he has been in contact with the FBI regarding the reported involvement of the deputy in the scheme.

 Mendez's lawyer and Gallegos did not immediately respond to requests for comment.